-During fiscal year ended March 26, 2021 and after the PSL Divestiture, Sanken, through PSL formed SEEL to cover its distribution business in Europe.
-The Company in connection with the TSA agreement with Sanken and PSL paid certain costs on behalf of them, and as such, had related party accounts receivable from SEEL of \$16 and \$1,272 as of June 25, 2021 and March 26, 2021, respectively.
+During fiscal year ended March 26, 2021 (and following the PSL Divestiture), Sanken, through PSL formed SEEL in order to cover its distribution business in Europe.
+The Company, in connection with the transition services agreement with Sanken and PSL, paid certain costs on behalf of them, and as such, had no related party accounts receivable from SEEL as of September 24, 2021.
+The Company had related party accounts receivable from SEEL of \$1,272 as of March 26, 2021.